howerest/sdkzer/README.md

 yarn test --watch
 ```

+1. Discuss your change in an issue
+2. Design your solution
-1. Write important test cases for every public function
+3. Write important test cases for every public function
-2. Previous tests should pass
+4. Previous tests should pass
-3. Implement your code until your tests pass
+5. Implement your code until your tests pass
-4. Once you are done, make a pull request
+6. Once you are done, make a pull request

 ## Inspired from
 ActiveRecord, angular-activerecord, Doctrine, Hibernate, soci